 'It's kinda weird how I see so many people scared over the fact that I'm collecting this data, but almost all the other social media apps collect way, way more' he argues.

 Chow claims 'FaceTag is the next Facebook.'
-'I’m Zuck, but better' he reckons.
-He says he aims to expand FaceTag to other colleges and communities.
+'I’m Zuck, but better' he claims, saying he aims to expand FaceTag to other colleges and communities.

 Operator: Yuen Ler Chow